AITutor-EvalKit: Exploring the Capabilities of AI Tutors: Conclusions and Future Work

+This paper introduces the first open-access, open-source model for pedagogical quality evaluation of AI tutor responses, released under an MIT license.
+It is grounded on pedagogical principles and presents multiple evaluation choices including our proposed light-weight multi-tasking \texttt{LoMTL} model.
+The toolkit is highly customizable, allowing researchers and practitioners to extend it to diverse educational contexts and dialogues across domains, and it can be easily set up and run locally.
+In addition, we provide an interactive web-based UI that offers interpretable evaluations of the pedagogical capabilities of state-of-the-art LLMs acting as AI tutors for education stakeholders, policymakers, and non-technical audience.

-Future work will extend the toolkit by (1) integrating new user dialogues and LLMs in the frontend module to generate real-time responses and evaluations; (2) expanding the evaluation dimensions; and (3) broadening coverage to additional subjects, grade levels, and languages.
+Future work will extend the toolkit by (1) integrating new user dialogues and LLMs in the frontend module to generate real-time responses and evaluations; (2) expanding the evaluation dimensions; (3) enabling new data upload option in UI; and (4) broadening coverage to additional subjects, grade levels, and languages.